What Is Motivational Interviewing?

 About Ali

-I spent my undergraduate years at Occidental College in Los Angeles, and completed graduate studies in organizational behavior at the School of Industrial and Labor Relations at Cornell University, as well as a J.D. at the Cornell University School of Law.
-In my spare time, I participate in marathon swimming events raising funds for under-resourced kid’s charities.
+I regularly provide MI coding and skill development coaching and provide consultation to systems and research projects for effective MI implementation, particularly for addressing health disparities.
+A California native, I spent my undergraduate years at Occidental College in Los Angeles, completed graduate course work in labor relations and organizational behavior at the School of Industrial and Labor Relations at Cornell University as well as my JD at the Cornell University School of Law.